 Fred Segal Unveils Fred Segal Hearts Ralph Lauren

-The Fred Segal Sunset emporium has been the address for a Ralph Lauren Double RL shop-in-shop since Fred Segal opened in West Hollywood, Calif. in 2017.
+The Fred Segal Sunset emporium has been the address for a Ralph Lauren Double RL shop-in-shop since Fred Segal opened in West Hollywood, Calif., in 2017.

 On Nov.
 19, Fred Segal unveiled even more space for the prominent 50-year-old American fashion house.
 It opened a 1,500-square-foot Fred Segal Hearts Ralph Lauren pop-up.